w3f/Grants-Program/applications/Dexel.md

 Our team brings a wealth of experience from the Polkadot ecosystem.
 Here are some highlights of our contributions:

-- **DotForDummies.com**: A significant portion of our team has been instrumental in the development and management of [dotfordummies.com](http://dotfordummies.com), further showcasing our deep involvement with Polkadot-related projects.
+- **DotForDummies**: A significant portion of our team has been instrumental in the development and management of [dotfordummies.co](http://dotfordummies.co), further showcasing our deep involvement with Polkadot-related projects.

 - **Localization Initiatives**: We've actively contributed to broadening Polkadot's global reach by working on Hindi translations for the Polkadot website.
 This not only showcases our technical prowess but also our commitment to making Polkadot more accessible to non-English speaking communities.